PLANNING AHEAD

 4. Take Into Account Your Finances

-Typically, bigger colleges cost more than smaller ones, so it’s important that you choose a school that fits your finances.
+Typically, bigger colleges cost more than smaller ones, so you must choose a school that fits your finances.
 Also, look into scholarships, financial aid, and whether you can work part-time while studying.
 Sometimes, big colleges have more resources for financial aid, but smaller colleges might offer more personalized help.

-If you decide on a list of colleges to apply to but need help preparing your applications, we’re here to help!
+If you need help preparing your college applications, we’re here to help!
 Book a free consultation today with our college admission counselors and see how we can help you get into your dream school.

 FAQs